hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 In this document, full support for the Neural-AI NPU means:

-- The input is a static-shape, batch-1 TFLite or TOSA model.
+- The input is a selected, static-shape, batch-1 full-size YOLO or MobileNet model represented as TFLite, or as TOSA when the same model pattern is already covered by the target contract.
 - Main activations and weights are signed INT8; bias and partial sums are INT32.
 - Native GEMM, FullyConnected, Conv, and pointwise paths require symmetric
   quantization: IFM zero point == 0 and weight zero point == 0.
 OFM zero point